Ted Wun, M.D., FACP (Research Profile)

 Ted Wun is the director and principal investigator of the NIH-funded Clinical and Translational Science Center (CTSC) at UC Davis.
 He is also director of the CTSC Regulatory Knowledge and Support Program and serves on the Clinical and Translational Science Awards (CTSA) Clinical Research Management and Clinical Services Core committees.
 In his role as associate dean for research, he is responsible for expanding the breadth and depth of research at UC Davis Health, for increasing high-impact, interdisciplinary research, and for providing faculty oversight of the UC Davis Clinical Trials Office.

-Vincetta Lombardo is the administrative director of the CTSC.
-She oversees personnel, finance, facilities, contracts, agreements, marketing, operations, and oversees staff who support the various programs that the CTSC furnishes.
-As the chief administrative officer for the CTSC, she serves on a variety of leadership, research, and compliance committees, and is a local representative to the national CTSA consortium for administrative functions.
+Angela Griffiths is Chief Administrative Officer of the CTSC.
+She oversees finance, facilities, contracts, agreements, marketing, operations, and the staff who support the various programs that the CTSC furnishes.
+In this role, she serves on a variety of leadership, research, and compliance committees and is a local representative to the national CTSA consortium for administrative functions.

 Nicholas ("Nick") Anderson, Ph.D.
 (Research Profile)